 The Revised Parking Strategy and the evidence reports are available to view below.

 The detail of how the Council proposes to implement the policy framework set out in the Parking Strategy will be contained in a separate document, the ‘NHDC Parking Operational Guidelines’.
 These will set out the necessary guidance and assessment criteria to be followed.
 Having these guidelines contained within a separate document will enable officers to review and update the guidelines as required throughout the life of the Strategy in consultation with the Executive Member for Transport to reflect changes in parking trends and ensure that these are aligned with the Council’s priorities.

-The Operational Guidelines are currently under preparation and will be presented to the Area Committees and Cabinet in the summer.
+The Operational Guidelines are currently under preparation and will be presented to the Area Committees and Cabinet in Spring 2020.

 If you have any queries regarding the NHDC Parking Strategy, its Strategic Action Plan or its associated documents please email email@example.com.